-In this context, despite the availability of approved urban plans, the undesirable scenario of a fragmented city in Katembe could still become a reality, and the aimed improvement of its population living conditions could be relatively reduced.
+In this context, despite the availability of approved urban plans, the undesirable scenario of a fragmented city in Katembe could still become a reality, and the intended improvement of its population's living conditions becoming relatively reduced.
 Spontaneous occupation of the territory could undermine the adequate planning and management of today's and future settlements, making the concretization of the new city's ambitious objectives very difficult.

-Hence, major concerns for the next steps refer to urban planning implementation issues, related to strengthening governance, adequate housing, settlement and resettlement policies, controlled resource use and accounting of the environmental risks.
+Hence, major concerns for the next steps have to do with urban planning implementation issues, related to strengthening governance, adequate housing, settlement and resettlement policies, controlled resource use and account of environmental risks.

-Provided adequate integration of these aspects, the accomplishment of a well-structured major city in Katembe's is possible in a 20-30 years' time.
-Progressive implementation of the plans' objectives and expected yields in population's living quality and land development should contribute to the significant sustainable development of this region.
+Provided that there is an adequate integration of these aspects, the accomplishment of a well-structured major city in Katembe is possible in a 20-30 year timeframe.
+The progressive implementation of the plans' objectives and expected yields in the population's living quality and land development should contribute to a significant sustainable development in this region.